 Ties to the American Legislative Exchange Council

-Bob Williams, founder of the Evergreen Freedom Foundation, was the private sector chair of the Tax and Fiscal Policy Task Force of the American Legislative Exchange Council (ALEC) as of 2011.
-He is also on the ALEC Board of Scholars as of 2011.
+Bob Williams, founder of the Evergreen Freedom Foundation and a Senior Fellow as of August 2016, was formerly the private sector chair of the Tax and Fiscal Policy Task Force of the American Legislative Exchange Council (ALEC).
+He is also on the ALEC Board of Scholars as of August 2016.
 In August 2011, he received ALEC's Private Sector Member of the Year Award.

 Williams has been active in sponsoring model legislation and presenting it to the task force on behalf the Freedom Foundation.
 In 2010, Williams sponsored the "Defined Contribution Pension Reform Act" at the States and Nation Policy Summit.
 At the 2011 Spring Task Force Summit, Mr. Williams presented "Broken Budgets in the States" and the "Unfunded Pension Liabilities Accounting Act."
 His Freedom Foundation colleague, Amber Gunn, sponsored the "State Agency Lobbying Reform Act" at the same meeting.
 At the 2011 ALEC annual meeting, Williams presented on "State Budget Solutions."

-Trent England, Vice President of Policy of the Evergreen Freedom Foundation, was on the ALEC Public Safety and Elections Task Force as of the August 2011 Annual Meeting (the task force was later disbanded in April 2012).
+Trent England, former Vice President of Policy and Adjunct Fellow at the Freedom Foundation as of August 2016, was on the ALEC Public Safety and Elections Task Force as of the August 2011 Annual Meeting (the task force was later disbanded in April 2012).
 He gave a presentation on the Electoral College at ALEC's 2010 States and Nation Policy Summit.
 Mr. England also participated in a debate (“Electoral College v National Popular Vote”) against Ray Haynes of the National Popular Vote at the 2011 Annual Meeting.